Should I Rent or Buy?

 Homeowners ultimately have more responsibility than tenants, and if something goes wrong with your house, you have to fix it yourself, but providing you have building and home contents insurance in place, will be covered for the unexpected.

 Then there’s security.
-If you own your own home, you don’t have to worry about being kicked out at the end of your tenancy agreement or being subjected to a hefty rent increase year upon year.
+If you buy a house,you own your own home, you don’t have to worry about being kicked out at the end of your tenancy agreement or being subjected to a hefty rent increase year upon year.
 Peace of mind is priceless, and this is why many people decide to buy rather than rent.

 Renting a home in Ireland is the stress-free option.
 You only have to worry about paying your monthly rent on time, taking out contents insurance, and taking care of your own utilities, and so it comes with less responsibility than owning your own home.